dschulten/svelte-ce-sd/README.md

 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

+## IE11

+Please note that this project includes the [tuespetre/shadow-dom](https://github.com/tuespetre/shadow-dom) polyfill as a static resource in index.html and transpiles classes to ES5 with *Babel*.
+That combination turned out to be a combination that runs with IE11 and uses a real shadow dom in Chrome.

+Buble seems to have an [issue](https://github.com/sveltejs/svelte/issues/1171) caused by the way it transpiles class constructors, at least in the default setup.

 ## Deploying to the web